-Bee bread, also found written in one word, beebread, is a less known product of the hive, equally nutritious and healthy.
+Bee bread, also written in one word, beebread, is a lesser-known product of the hive, equally nutritious and healthy.

-Honey bees collect pollen, mix it with their saliva and honey and then pack this mixture in the cells in the honeycomb.
-After 2 weeks the bee bread is made.
+On short, honey bees collect pollen, mix it with their saliva and honey, and then pack this mixture into the cells in the honeycomb.
+After 2 weeks, the bee bread is made.
 It needs a temperature of 35 to 36 °C, moisture and the activity of different enzymes from the bees’ saliva and some microorganisms including bacteria and yeasts.

 Beekeepers should always let bee bread and honey for the honey bees during winter and early spring.
 Young bees and worker bees use bee bread to produce royal jelly to feed larvae with it.

-Bee bread is never the same, because it’s not a chemical drug prepared in a lab, following standard lines.
-It depends on the geographical and botanical origin of the pollen, climatic conditions, soil type, microbiota present in the cell, and also on beekeeper’s devotion and storage treatments (for commercial purpose, of course).
+Bee bread is never the same because it’s not a chemical drug prepared in a lab, following standard lines.
+It depends on the geographical and botanical origin of the pollen, climatic conditions, soil type, microbiota present in the cell, and also on the beekeeper’s devotion and storage treatments (for commercial purposes, of course).
 There will always be considerable variations in the centesimal composition of beedread.

-However, the are some constituents that will always be present.
+However, there are some constituents that will always be present:

-Whatever the case, the amino acidic profile is higher in bee bread, due to degradation of pollen protein which leads to more peptide and amino-acids.
-The microbial presence might be responsible for both the increase of amino acids through proteolysis and the decrease of amino acids, by its use as an energy source.
+Whatever the case, the amino acidic profile is higher in bee bread, due to degradation of pollen protein, which leads to more peptides and amino-acids.
+The microbial presence might be responsible for both the increase of amino acids through proteolysis and the decrease of amino acids, through its use as an energy source.

 Among UFAs, there is a good correlation between monounsaturated fatty acids (MUFAs) and polyunsaturated fatty acids (PUFAs), with a maximum of 72.15% and a 64.70%, respectively.
 The